TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/lisp/index.md

 {% endraw %}

-[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Lisp](https://sampleprograms.io/languages/lisp) was written by:
+Fizz Buzz in [Lisp](https://sampleprograms.io/languages/lisp) was written by:

 - Parker Johansen

+This article was written by:

+- Jeremy Grifski
+- rzuckerm
+- shubhragupta-code
+- Stuart Irwin

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2020 10:18:56.
-The solution was first committed on Oct 10 2020 18:18:40.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution